luiscmartinez/blog/src/pages/posts/preface/index.md

 Human Being has the choice to { be smart, be wise, use intelligence }

 Ought to seek { admission, approval } from The University of Metaphysics.
 Attend when you are ready.

-Your {ancestors or higher power} will help you with your admission to The University of Metaphysics.